Know the basics about private education loans

-- The fine print matters — so be sure to do your research and ask questions to help you decide which loan product is appropriate for your financial situation.
+The fine print matters — so be sure to do your research and ask questions along the way to help you decide which loan product is appropriate for your financial situation.

 Learn About MEFA Loans

-Before you choose a private education loan, be sure to consider a low-cost MEFA loan.
+Be sure to consider a low-cost MEFA Loan when planning for graduate school.
 We offer both undergraduate loans and graduate loans that feature fixed interest rates and various repayment options.
-Our loans are available with no application fee to students who are residents of or attend college in Massachusetts.

 Find Out About Loan Repayment

-Your overall financial plan for paying higher education expenses should include a plan for making loan repayments.
+Your overall financial plan for college expenses should include a plan for making loan repayments.
 Now is a good time to take a look at the repayment process — so that you know what to expect and can minimize the stress of repaying your loan.